Falconry training and technique: Telemetry

 A transmitter attached to a hawk's anklet.

 In order to track a raptor that has flown away, many falconers use radio telemetry.
 Typically a transmitter is temporarily attached to the leg at the jess or on a bewit.
-Sometimes a mount for it may be attached to one of the center tail feathers by very careful application of a small drop of Superglue.
-Recently, a lightweight harness made of Teflon tape has also been employed as a means of hanging the transmitter off the middle of the bird's back (out of the way of the bird's flight and footing, so as to minimize interference with the hunt.)
+Sometimes a mount for it may be attached to one of the center tail feathers by careful application of glue.
+Recently, a lightweight harness made of Teflon tape has been employed as a means of hanging the transmitter off the middle of the bird's back (out of the way of the bird's flight and footing, so as to minimize interference with the hunt.)
 The transmitter emits a radio beep, which the falconer can track with a portable receiver.

-By listening to how the signal gains or loses strength a practised person can gauge if the bird is sitting still, if it is flying, and what direction it is going in.
-Practice with telemetry is very important, as there is no time for learning when a falcon is flying away.
+In some U.S. states (e.g., Connecticut), the law requires that all captive-bred raptors must be fitted with a radio transmitter, with hybrids requiring two separate transmitters for free flights.
+The use of hybrid birds and species exotic to the falconer's locale is discouraged by the International Association for Falconry due to concerns of genetic introgression with wild raptor populations.